Hingham

 Hingham & Boston

-Hingham, Massachusetts (Wikipedia), is a Boston suburb where we have lived since 1982 (when we bought our first Hingham house (our 2nd house) that we remodeled, raised 2 boys in, and lived in for 34 years).
+Hingham, Massachusetts, is a Boston suburb where we have lived since 1982 (when we bought our first Hingham house (our 2nd house) that we remodeled, raised 2 boys in, and lived in for 34 years).
 Then in 2016, after the boys were gone, we downsized and moved to our second Hingham house on Otis Hill (this is our third house).
 The image on the left shows Hingham in relation to Boston.
 Many Hingham residents commute to jobs in Boston (before I retired in 2018 I commuted to Boston by boat for 35 years).
 Hingham (pronounced like "gingham", the fabric) was founded in 1633 by settlers from Hingham, England, and it was the 12th town in the Massachusetts Bay Colony, so it is one of the oldest towns in the U.S. I didn't move here for historical reasons, it is just a nice upper-middle-class suburb, and our previous house in Weymouth that we lost to a fire was just a few miles away.
 The area was originally called "Bare Cove" because of the "exposure of almost its entire harbor at low tide," 1 and "Bare Cove" is still a frequently used name in town.
 Our current house is on Otis Hill, and is the 2nd-to-last house on a dead-end street.
 Our previous house in Hingham, where we lived or 34 years (1982-2016) and raised 2 boys in was in Hingham Square.
 I am retired now and go for twice daily dog walks in our new neighborhood and Patti still works in Boston as a Nurse Practitioner.

 The boys have graduated from colleges in New York City (Alex) and Washington, DC (Ben) and live far away (Alex in Brooklyn, NY, and Ben in Taiwan) but Hingham will always be their hometown.